TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 		- Layer- Media, signal and binary transmission
 		- Used to send and receive data, these are the actual wires used to send the data
 		- **UTP unshielded twisted pair**- commonl used physical medium where wires are twisted to reduce the intereference (Cat5e- max 100 metres/100Mbps, Cat6- maz 100 metres/1Gbps, Cat6a- 100 metres/1Gbps, Cat7)
+			- should be using category 6 minimum
+			- higher categories are more expensive
 		- **STP Shielded twisted pair**- Same as UTP but contains extra shielding material (foil) which reduces interference
 		- **Fibre Option**- Small tube of glass where the light bounces off the walls of the tube, only 6- micrometres wide
 			- Two main types-
 				1. Multi-mode fibre optic cable, has multiple potential paths for the light  and some paths are longer or shorter than others and at high speed the photons can be distorted of on/off so thats why 10gbps is has a shorter max distance- 550m
 				2. Single-mode fibre optic cable,smaller diameter core and only allows one possible path for the light.
 Can handle higher speeds over long distances, like 40km at 10gbps, requires more precise connections and powerful transmitters so higher cost than multi-mode,
-			- Fibre is immune to electromagnetic interferece and can do higher speed over greater distances than copper but its more expensive.
-Rrequires special training and expensive equipment so not usually worth it for less than 100m
+			- Fibre is immune to electromagnetic interferece
+			- can do higher speed over greater distances than copper but its more expensive.
+			- Rrequires special training and expensive equipment so not usually worth it for less than 100m
-		- **Coaxial cable**- Used as a transmission line for radio frequency signals
+		- **Coaxial cable**- Used as a transmission line for radio frequency signals, normally copper
 		- **802.11 wi-fi**- wireless tech to connect all devices to ethernet networks they physically cant connect to, cheap and easy to implement
 			- Ethernet good for LAN by not for larger networks like the internet
 			- Ethernet and 802.11 both have compatible layer 2 MAC address schemes
 			- Max distance is 50 metres
+			- No collisions- WAP allocates time for each client to transmit
 			- Wi-Fi has multiple protocol standards-
 				- 802.11b- first versions of wi-f-, up to 11Mbps
 				- 802.11g- very popular, 54Mbps